 In terms of choice - it has never been greater.
-Customers in Texas now have over 350 different electricity products to pick from, with individual suppliers offering up to 30 different options to suit customer needs.
+In the UK, there are now over 39 energy suppliers and in parts of Texas, customers now have over 400 different electricity products to pick from, with individual suppliers offering over 150 different options to suit customer needs.
 Price comparison websites are an everyday tool of choice for millions of energy customers.

 Next, there's control and the desire to use less energy.
 More customers are acquiring the means to control their energy use proactively and remotely.
-In the UK, Centrica is now installing more than 3,000 smart thermostats every week under the HIVE brand, giving us the largest installed base of 250,000 connected thermostats in the country.
+In the UK, Centrica has the largest installed base of connected thermostats and we are now selling more than 4,000 connected products every week under the HIVE brand.
+To date, we have sold over 500,000 smart thermostats in the UK and North America.
 98 per cent of customers with active heating under the HIVE brand feel more in control of their heating and 60 per cent use HIVE to reduce their energy use and save money.

 Customers also want to control their own power generation.
-US residential solar capacity is forecast to nearly double in two years - from 5.4 Gigawatts in 2015 to 10 Gigawatts by 2017.
+In 2015, it was estimated 4m households globally were equipped with domestic solar systems, this is forecast to grow to 25m homes by 2020.
+In the US residential solar capacity is forecast to nearly double in two years, from 5.4 Gigawatts in 2015 to 10 Gigawatts by 2017.